googlegenomics/readthedocs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentation for Google Genomics tools
+Google Genomics Cookbook
 ===========================================

-The tools for working with the `Google Genomics API <https://developers.google.com/genomics/>`_ are all open source and available `on GitHub <https://github.com/googlegenomics>`_.

-This documentation covers how to get started with the available tools as well as how you might build your own code which uses the API.

-All improvements to these docs are welcome!
-You can `file an issue <https://github.com/googlegenomics/docs/issues>`_ or submit a `pull request <https://github.com/googlegenomics/docs/blob/master/CONTRIBUTING.rst>`_.
+Here you will find task-oriented documentation.
+What do you want to do today?

 .. toctree::
-   :maxdepth: 2
+  :maxdepth: 1

+  use_cases/browse_genomic_data/index
+  use_cases/analyze_variants/index
+  use_cases/annotate_variants/index
+  use_cases/discover_public_data/index
+  use_cases/load_data/index
+  use_cases/build_your_own_api_client/index
+  use_cases/compute_principal_coordinate_analysis/index
+  use_cases/compute_identity_by_state/index
   mailinglist

-   loading_data
-   constants
-   common_api_flows
-   auth_requirements
-   api-client-java/index
-   api-client-python/index
-   api-client-r/index
-   pgp-data
-   job_troubleshooting
-   migrating_tips
+All improvements to these docs are welcome!
+You can `file an issue <https://github.com/googlegenomics/start-here/issues>`_ or submit a `pull request <https://github.com/googlegenomics/start-here/blob/master/CONTRIBUTING.rst>`_.